openfort-xyz/samples/hyperliquid/README.md

 ## Setup

+### 1. Hyperliquid Prerequisites

+Before running this sample, you need to set up Hyperliquid testnet access:

+1. **Login to Hyperliquid**: Create an account and login at [Hyperliquid](https://app.hyperliquid.xyz/)

+2. **Deposit USDC on Mainnet**: You must deposit at least **5 USDC** on the Hyperliquid mainnet to gain access to the testnet faucet

+3. **Get Testnet Funds**: Once you have deposited 5 USDC on mainnet, claim 1000 mock USDC from the testnet faucet at: https://app.hyperliquid-testnet.xyz/drip

+4. **Note Your Wallet Address**: Copy the address of your logged-in Hyperliquid wallet for the next step

-### 1. Environment Variables
+### 2. Environment Variables

 ```bash
 cp .env.example .env.local
 ```

-Populate the new file with your Openfort credentials:
+Populate the new file with your Openfort credentials and Hyperliquid wallet address:

 ```env
 OPENFORT_PROJECT_PUBLISHABLE_KEY=pk_test_your_publishable_key